 When Indeed Is the Better Choice

-Indeed is the stronger option for teams that need international reach or maximum inbound applicant volume at the lowest entry cost.
-It reaches 96.7% of US online job seekers, operates across 60+ countries, and offers the only meaningful free tier among major job boards (3 posts/month).
-No other single hiring channel generates comparable traffic.
+Hiring teams that need international reach or maximum inbound volume at the lowest entry cost will find Indeed is the stronger option.
+With 96.7% reach among US online job seekers, operating across 60+ countries, it offers the only meaningful free tier among major job boards (3 posts/month).
+No other single recruiting channel generates comparable traffic.

 • You need global reach.
 Hiring across 60+ countries in 28+ languages?
 Indeed is the only job board with that footprint.
 ZipRecruiter can’t compete internationally.